nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0139671X -->
 ##### Adding a recurring task
-Adds a recurring task a certain number of times with a specified duration in between <br>
-If the number of times is not specified, ForgetMeNot adds by default, 10 instances of the recurring task <br>
+Adds a recurring task a certain number of times with a specified duration in between.
+If the number of times is not specified, ForgetMeNot adds by default, 10 instances of the recurring task. <br>
-Recurring task addition is not supported for task without any date or time <br>
+Recurring task addition is not supported for task without any date or time. <br>
 Format : `add <task name> at/from <start time> by/to <end time> every <number> <time interval> x<number> `
 <number> has to be numeric.
 For example, 8 and not eight. <br>
 Allowed time intervals : days, weeks, months, years